Andy-K-Taua/Gamer-Trello/README.md

 1. Multiplayer using browser or bluetooth connection
 2. Refactor Code
+3. Advertisement/Marketing Plugin
+4. Sign out
-3. Add more trouble-shooting logs for developers
+5. Add more games

 ## Installation and Setup